ertiqah/linkedin-mcp-runner/README.md

 *   *Image URL:* `https://i.postimg.cc/your-image-code.jpg`

 Claude will then use the `publish_linkedin_post` tool with your text and the media URL you provided.

+### Twitter Usage

+**Posting a Tweet:**
+Simply tell Claude what you want to tweet.

+*Example:* `"Hey Claude, please tweet this for me: 'Just launched our new product!
+Check it out at ligo.ertiqah.com'"`

+Claude will use the `publish_twitter_post` tool to send your tweet text to Twitter.

+Note: Make sure your Twitter account is properly connected in your ligo.ertiqah.com account settings to enable this functionality.